How to Start a Fire: A Step-by-Step Guide

 When choosing a location, not only where the fire will be burning matters.
 As you are scouting an area, try to camp in places with an abundance of firewood.
 High alpine areas will likely be scarce for wood.
 Some locations do not allow wood collection, and firewood must be bought ahead of time or from the park.

 The best place to choose to build a fire is within a provided fire ring or pit.
 These are usually in open areas with minimal risk of spreading and can easily be cleaned up after use.
 Fire pans are also a great alternative if a fire ring is not provided and you want to leave minimal trace of a fire.
-Fire pans should have at least a three-inch lip on all sides and should be elevated off the ground or on a ground cloth to prevent scorching the ground.
+Fire pans should have at least a three-inch lip on all sides and should be elevated off the ground to prevent scorching the ground.